principis/tldr-sharp/README.md

 ## License

-This project is licensed under the GPL license - see the [LICENSE](LICENSE) file for details.
+* This project is licensed under GPL-3.0-or-later.
+* Some configuration and scripts are licensed under CC0-1.0.

+For more accurate information, check the individual files.

 ## Contributing